JosephEoff/josepheoff.github.io/_posts/2022-02-25-motorcontrol-toc.md

 0. [A sewing machine motor speed controller - Musings on motor speed control for universal motors](motorcontrol) - Ideas for taming my Adler.
 1. [A sewing machine motor speed controller - Basic ideas on how not to make a motor speed control](motorcontrol1) - Simple but not really useful.
+2. [A sewing machine motor speed control - A MOSFET source follower as a motor speed control](motorcontrol2)- Better, but far from good.